jakobib/angularjs2014/angularjs-library-services.md

 variables in HTML templates.
 In contrast to most other template systems, variables are bound two-way: the display is updated automatically when a variable is changed, and changes of the HTML document (e.g. by input forms) are reflected in the JavaScript variables.
-As well, as a result of the modularization, variables are limited to *scopes* that act like namespaces in other programming languages.
+To avoid name collision and to better separate functionality of different directives, variables belong to *scopes* that act like namespaces in other programming languages.

 The following example illustrates the use of AngularJS with scope variables, templates, and directives:^[All examples are available also as part of the